-Identification of Eventual Identified Further risk factors wrongdoings risks procedure External and systemic risk factors: ◊ public procurement law is not clear on whether any transparency is needed in public tenders of minor value, ◊ public procurement law does not include penalties for splitting purchases member(s) of procure- ment commission or su- perior can take, demand or accept bribe to favour certain bidder member(s) of procure- ment commission or su- perior can favour certain bidder based on personal or business connections bribery risk (on the level of superior and members of procurement commission) risk of abuse of power or position for private interests (especially on the level of superior) risk of illegal lobbying or trading in influence (on the level of superior and members of procurement commission) measurement, evaluation and ranking of risks recommendations and risk management plan (should be based especially on increasing of transparency and decreasing of discretion in procurement procedure)
+Identification of Eventual Identified Further risk factors wrongdoings risks procedure External and systemic member(s) of procurebribery risk (on the level measurement, evalrisk factors: ment commission or suof superior and members public procurement perior can take, demand of procurement commisof risks or accept bribe to favour law is not clear on sion)

+- whether any transparency is needed in public tenders of minor value, - public procurement law does not include penalties for splitting purchases certain bidder member(s) of procurement commission or superior can favour certain bidder based on personal or business connections risk of abuse of power or position for private interests (especially on the level of superior)

+risk of illegal lobbying or trading in influence (on the level of superior and members of procurement commission)

+- uation and ranking - recommendations and risk management plan (should be based especially increasing of transparency and decreasing of discretion in procurement procedure)

+Organisational risk factors:

-Organisational risk fac- member(s) of procure- risk of conflict of inter- ♦ monitoring and fol- tors: no internal regulation prescribes due dealing with bids before they are publically or officially opened, ment commission or su- perior can manipulate the public procurement procedure or decision in favour of one bidder based on his/her gener- ous behaviour during the procedure (gifts, hospital- ests (on the level of superior and members of procurement commission) monitoring and fol- low up no procedure on how members of procurement com- missions are ap- pointed, ity etc.) member(s) of procure- ment commission or su- perior can manipulate the no internal regu- lation/instruction exist on how to proceed in case of conflict of interest, public procurement pro- cedure or decision based on their personal prone- ness to certain product (e.g. certain mark of product) internal regulation allows superior to chose contractor other than the one proposed by pro- curement commis- sion, Etc. Individual risk factors several employees complain about low salaries, Working processes risk factors procurement commission is not obliged to keep minutes on decision making, superior is not obliged to docu- ment his/her final decision on con- tractor.
+- no internal regulation prescribes due dealing with bids before they are publically or officially opened, - no procedure on how members of procurement commissions are appointed, - no internal regulation/instruction exist on how to proceed in case of conflict of interest, - internal regulation allows superior to chose contractor other than the one proposed by procurement commission, several employees complain about low salaries,

+Individual risk factors

+Working processes risk factors

+- procurement commission is not obliged to keep minutes on decision making, - superior is not obliged to document his/her final decision on contractor.

+member(s) of procurement commission or superior can manipulate the public procurement procedure or decision in favour of one bidder based on his/her generous behaviour during the procedure (gifts, hospitality etc.)

+member(s) of procurement commission or superior can manipulate the public procurement procedure or decision based on their personal proneness to certain product (e.g. certain mark of product)

+Etc.

+risk of conflict of interests (on the level of superior and members of procurement commission)

+monitoring and follow up